IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/existing.md

 2. Identify the parameters that are predefined and inherited from the Cloudant package

    The output from above shows that the Cloudant `read` action has five parameters.
-Three of these parameters, `apihost`, `bluemixServiceName` and `dbname` are predefined at the **package** level and thier values would be inherited on invocations.
+Three of these parameters, `apihost`, `bluemixServiceName` and `dbname` are predefined at the **package** level and their values would be inherited on invocations.
 This means that the only parameter required uniquely on each invocation would be the document `id` parameter.

 ## Invoke actions in a package